 Oracle Retail Sales Audit (ReSA) contains a set of system options that is different from the RMS system options set.
 These system options control functionality in ReSA.
 One of the important system option parameters is the balancing level.
 The balancing parameter could be Cashier or Register.
-If the balancing parameter is chosen as 'Cashier' then the totals are balanced for each cashier.
-If the balancing parameter is chosen as 'Register' then the totals are balanced for each register.
+If the balancing parameter is Cashier, the totals are balanced for each cashier.
+If the balancing parameter is Register, the totals are balanced for each register.
 Another important option is the unit of work.
 This determines whether transactions are exported prior to the elimination of all errors for the store/day.
 Other parameters include defining the escheatment party and the details of the clearinghouse.
 Certain business rules like duplicate and missing transaction number checks are also controlled through the system options setting.